-In connection with the Original Filing, our management, including our Chief Executive Officer, President and General Counsel, as its principal executive officer and acting principal financial officer ("Principal Executive Officer"), and our Vice President of Finance ("Vice President of Finance") evaluated the effectiveness of our "disclosure controls and procedures," as such term is defined in Rule 13a-15(e) promulgated under the Exchange Act.
+In connection with the Original Filing, our management, including our Chief Executive Officer, President and General Counsel, as its principal executive officer and acting principal financial officer ("Principal Executive Officer") or "Principal Executive Officer and Financial Officer"), and our Vice President of Finance ("Vice President of Finance") evaluated the effectiveness of our "disclosure controls and procedures," as such term is defined in Rule 13a-15(e) promulgated under the Exchange Act.
 Disclosure controls and procedures are designed to ensure that the information required to be disclosed in the reports that we file or submit to the Commission pursuant to the Exchange Act is recorded, processed, summarized and reported within the time period specified by the Commission's rules and forms and is accumulated and communicated to our management, including our Principal Executive Officer, as appropriate to allow timely decisions regarding required disclosures.
-As reported in the Original Filing, based upon this evaluation, the Principal Executive Officer and Vice President of Finance in terporting described under Management's Report on Internal Control over Financial Reporting in the Original Filing.
-In connection with the filing of this Amended Filing and the Restatements discussed above under the caption "Explanatory Note" and in Note 1A to our Restated Financial Statements, management, including our Principal Executive Officer and have concluded that, as of April 30, 2015, our disclosure controls and procedures and have concluded that, as of April 30, 2015, our disclosure controls and procedures discussed above under the caption "Explanatory Note" and in Note 1A to our Restated Financial Statements, management, including our Principal Executive Officer and the Vice President of Finance, reassessed the effectiveness our disclosure controls and procedures and have concluded that, as of April 30, 2015, our disclosure controls and procedures were not effective due to the material weaknesses in internal control over financial reporting described under Manageme
+As reported in the Original Filing, based upon this evaluation, the Principal Executive Officer and Vice President of Finance have concluded that, as of April 30, 2015, our disclosure controls and procedures were not effective due to the material weaknesses in internal control over financial reporting described under Management's Report on Internal Control over Financial Reporting in the Original Filing.
+In connection with the filing of this Amended Filing and the Restatements discussed above under the caption "Explanatory Note" and in Note 1A to our Restated Financial Statements, management, including our Principal Executive Officer and the Vice President of Finance, reassessed the effectiveness our disclosure controls and procedures and have concluded that, as of April 30, 2015, our disclosure controls and procedures were not effective due to the material weaknesses in internal control over financial reporting described in the Original Filing and the additional material weaknesses relating to the Restatements described below.